What is a Relationship Education and Violence Prevention Ambassador?

 Required Tasks and Responsibilities

 Ambassadors can expect to spend approximately five hours in an average week in ambassador-related activities.
 Additional time commitments include once a semester training and self-education.
 Beyond academics, the role should be a priority in your time commitments on campus.

-- Facilitate approximately one Buck-I-CARE about Consent program per week during the autumn semester
+- Facilitate approximately four Buck-I-CARE about Consent programs per week during the autumn semester

 - Facilitate approximately two Buck-I-CARE about Consent, STEP-related, or requested programs per week during the spring semester

 - Facilitate other SLSWC programs and attend events as requested